A Guide to Improving Your Diversity Recruiting Strategy

 Make yours a culture that fosters collaboration, advancement, and recognition.

 8. Avoid Unconscious Biases

 Are misconceptions keeping quality, diverse candidates from coming to work for you?
 Take a hard look at some of your processes.
 Are they welcoming?
 Could they potentially exclude veterans or candidates you’d want to attract as part of your diversity hiring strategy?

-Look Past Titles Because the military is a 100% self-promoting organization, titles are chosen are based on career milestones and time in service.
+Look Beyond Titles.
+Because the military is a 100% self-promoting organization, titles are chosen are based on career milestones and time in service.
 They do not necessarily reflect the actual role or leadership attributes.
 This may require a deeper conversation about the applicable experience.

 One candidate’s military background was highly classified, yet Paciga successfully articulated how his skills could translate to a career with Locke Supply.
 “His job required commitment, compassion, diligence, and the ability to secure information in a timely manner.
 A lot of that really translates well to what we do every day.
 Without giving me anything, he was able to give me everything!” he said.

 Consider Training and Experience Although military training often doesn’t carry a civilian equivalency, it often goes above and beyond what civilian schooling provides.